james-stevens/handshake-ansible/README_HANDSHAKE_SIMPLE_RESOLVER.md

 detect which public resolvers respond the fasest and prefer using those.
 This will normally mean the ones that are physically closest to you.

-It will also take advanatgee of the cache at the public resolver to get answers faster.
+It will also take advanatge of the cache at the public resolver to get answers faster.

 This is by far the fastest and easiest way to get a local Handshake resolver, even though it does rely on other people to actually work.